Dyalog/APLCourse/docs/dfns-and-assignment.md

 1. Prime Time

-	A prime number is divisible only by itself and `1`.
+	A prime number is a positive whole number greater than $1$ which can be divided only by itself and $1$ with no remainder.

 	Write a dfn which returns `1` if its argument is prime and `0` otherwise.